-At sixty-five years old, one grandfather put it this way.
-2 “Looking after orphans is like starting life all over again, because I have to work on the farm, clean the house, feed the children, buy school uniforms.
+At sixty-five years old, one grandfather put it this way. ((WHO report, The Impact of AIDS on Older People in Africa.))
+“Looking after orphans is like starting life all over again, because I have to work on the farm, clean the house, feed the children, buy school uniforms.
 I thought I would no longer do these things again.
 I am not sure if I have the energy to cope.”

 The situation is compounded when grandparents themselves are HIV positive, as they balance family responsibilities alongside health issues that would be a heavy burden even on a young, energetic parent.